strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/theme-documentation/documentation.md

 ### 8\. **What's Next?**

-This widget displays a list of files from the frontmatter where the whatsNext attribute is set.
+This widget displays a list of files from the frontmatter where the whatsNext attribute is set and the status is marked as "ongoing".
 It provides a structured way to highlight important next steps for users.

 Features

 - Lists files with the whatsNext attribute in the frontmatter.

+- Filters and displays items with status "ongoing".

 - Displays the summary attribute as the title in the UI.